shantel-martinez/shantel-martinez.github.io/research.md

 ![PHS](https://github.com/shantel-martinez/Lab_Resources/blob/master/example_img/PHS.jpg?raw=true)

-Now as a wheat breeder in an area where it is possible for rain to occur around wheat maturity, we want to tackle this problem head on.
-There are no common farming applications where a farmer can 'spray' some sort of chemical to prevent PHS from happening, and fields are way too large to cover the crop with a physical barrier (like a tarp) to prevent the rain from reaching the seed.
-So that leaves us with only one option, growing wheat varieties that are tolerant to PHS genetically.
+Now as a wheat breeder in an area where it is possible for rain to occur around that golden wheat maturity, we want to do our best to make sure the wheat does not germinate while still on the plant in the field, but still has the capacity to germinate if you needed to plant it in the ground for next years crop (its all about balance).
+There are no common/logistical farming practice where a farmer can 'spray' some sort of solution to prevent sprouting from happening, and fields are way too large to cover the plants with a physical barrier (like a tarp) to prevent the rain from reaching the seed.
+So that only leaves us with one option: **growing types of wheat, varieties, that are tolerant to sprouting genetically.**

 In order to find genetic tolerance, we need to screen many many types of wheat varieties to determine what is tolerant and what is susceptible.